dj0804/GrievanceInsight/README.md

 A comprehensive AI-powered system for analyzing and managing hostel grievances.
 This system includes both a FastAPI backend for AI processing and a Next.js frontend for user interaction.

+Made by Dev Jain and Avadhoot Mahadik :)

 ## 🏗️ System Architecture

 - **Backend API**: FastAPI server with AI-powered analysis (Python)